SanchariChowdhuri/Data-Analysis-using-python/README.md

-# Data-Analysis-using-python

-Automated News Creation from a dataset
+#Automated News Creation from a dataset

-This news template creates article ,providing an overview of shooting incidents which happened in US since 1st Jan 2015.
-This automated template generates news based on data provided from single rows of the dataset and with each execution introduces some new feature in the article.
+Writting a template that can produce stories automatically on the issue of fatal shootings by police officers in the US.
+The code and text will take data from the Washington Post Fatal Police Shooting database and output a written story describing an overview, specifics of a single row of data, and any additional context.